FortiHub/dnacrypt-key/README.md

 ### Prerequisites

-To use dnacrypt is necessary have installed random package and unidecode package.
+To use dnacrypt-key is necessary have installed random package and unidecode package.

 ```
 pip install random